MV Leirna

-MV Leirna is a double ended ro-ro ferry operated by SIC Ferries.
+MV Leirna is a double ended ro-ro passenger ferry operated by SIC Ferries.
 She operates between Bressay and Lerwick.

 History

 As vehicles grew in size and more and more islanders started to drive, the need for a larger ferry was identified.
 The previous Bressay ferry MV Grima was simply too small for Bressay's needs.
 Plans were drawn up for a larger modern ferry, the Leirna.
 MV Leirna was built by Ferguson Shipbuilders, Glasgow in 1992.
-As one of the first "New" ferries in the SIC she is widely considered the flagship of the fleet.
+As one of the first "New" ferries, and the first double ended ferry, in the SIC she is widely considered the flagship of the fleet.